Regular loans aren’t available for pensioners, although there are some other ways for pensioners to receive a financial helping hand if they need one.

 Warning on Payday Loans

-If you are going to apply for a payday loan, then make sure you have done your reasearch.
+If you are going to apply for a payday loan, then make sure you have done your research.
 Do you really need to borrow the money?